There are many other packages for visualising correlation or similar

 flipper_length=flipper_length_mm,

-Using data structures from bullseye
+body_mass=body_mass_g)Using data structures from bullseye with other

 packages

-provides correlation displays in
+The package corrplot provides correlation displays in

 matrix layout.
 Standard usage builds a correlation matrix with

-and plots it with corrplot
+cor and plots it with corrplot.

 sc <- pairwise_scores(peng) # includes factors, unlike `cor`